 What do you do when you’re weighed down with heaviness and sadness?
 I asked myself this question last week.
 Why was I carrying such weight inside?
 I suspected a couple of conversations triggered my feelings.
 One, with my neighbor friends, veered into the topic of special children and how difficult it is to raise them.
 I surprised myself when I had to bite my lip to keep from crying.
-It was hard to see that my heart is still so tender toward my daughter and her lack of maturity.
+It was hard to see that my heart is still so tender toward my daughter and her lack of development.

 In a different conversation, I discussed, with big feelings, something else that’s been unresolved for too long.
 Right after that one, a third worry pelted me.
 The common threads in the three were lack of resolution and people I care deeply about.